manishkumar-2001/my-first-repo/README.md

 # my-first-repo
-this is my first repositary
+this is my first repository
+I am editing the README file.
+Adding some more details about the project description.